Blog · Review Essay · Last reviewed June 19, 2026

 The story follows Shevek, an anarchist physicist from Anarres, a poor moon settled by revolutionaries who rejected the property, hierarchy, armies, and class system of the planet Urras.
 Shevek travels to Urras to complete and release a theory of simultaneity that could make instantaneous interstellar communication possible.
 That plot sounds like classic science fiction: a lone scientist, a breakthrough, two worlds, a political crisis.
 The real subject is harder: how ideals become institutions, and how institutions can betray ideals while still speaking their language.

 HarperCollins's 50th-anniversary page describes the book as a tale of anarchism and capitalism, individualism and collectivism, and a physicist trying to bridge two worlds divided by distrust.
 That is accurate, but the book's force comes from refusing clean contrast.
 Urras is lush, wealthy, sexist, violent, beautiful, and organized by possession.
 Anarres is egalitarian, austere, participatory, self-righteous, and capable of informal coercion.
-Neither world can be read as a simple answer.
+Neither world can be read as a simple answer, because both worlds show how a social order becomes real through boundaries, records, work, shame, expertise, and force.

 Walls and Operating Systems